lamhq/tech-notes/pages/software-engineering/design/ood/design-principles/dependency-inversion.md

 # Dependency Inversion Principle

 ## Overview

+High-level classes should not depend on low-level classes, both should depend on abstractions.

 Depend upon abstractions.
 Do not depend upon concrete classes.

-It suggests that high-level components should not depend on our low-level components, both should depend on abstractions.
+## Low-Level Components

+A low-level class deals with basic operations or specific technical details, such as:
+- working with a disk
+- transferring data over a network
+- connecting to a database
+- interacts with external API
+- provide common functionality (e.g., string manipulation, date formatting)
+- wrap external client library (e.g., AWS SDK, HTTP clients)
+- ...

+It's often reusable and focused on a single responsibility.

 ## High-Level Components

-A high-level component represents complex business logic or application behavior.
+A high-level class contain complex business logic that directs low-level classes to do something.

-It typically orchestrates interactions between other components.

 Examples:
 - **Service Layer**: Handles business logic, validation, and coordination.